CodecoolBP20161/a-mentor-s-life-in-an-oo-way-technocoolrapid/specifications/event.md

 ## Attributes

-* ```name```
-  * data type: string
-  * description: stores the name of the activity/occurance taking place
 * ```energy_level```
   * data type: integer
-  * description: stores the energy level related to the activity/occurance (can be + or -)
+  * description: stores the energy level related to the activity/occurrence (can be + or -)
 * ```description```
-  * data type: list of strings
+  * data type: string
-  * description: stores the description for all events in the story
+  * description: stores the description for the event
+* ```event_id``` class attribute
+  * data type: string
+  * description: specifies that the energy_level value has to be changed

 ## Instance methods